IshTech/docker-db/mariadb-10/README.md

   - `/e/mariadb/` to new value

 - To build and run (this will start mysql containers in background)
-  - `docker-compose -f mariadb-docker-compose.yml up -d`
+  - `docker-compose -f mariadb-10-docker-compose.yml up -d`

 - To stop it
-  - `docker-compose -f mariadb-docker-compose.yml stop`
+  - `docker-compose -f mariadb-10-docker-compose.yml stop`

 - To connect to docker using bash
-  - `docker exec -it mariadb_container bash`
+  - `docker exec -it mariadb_10_container bash`

 - To connect using mysql cli
   - From container bash